Ednah1/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints all possible combinations of single-digit numbers and Numbers must be separated by , followed by a space and Numbers should be printed in ascending order
+ program that prints all possible different combinations of two digits and numbers must be separated by and  followed by a space and  The two digits must be different